FDSN/SeedLink/docs/protocol.rst

 Abstract
 --------
 The SeedLink protocol is an application-level protocol for transferring time-series data of seismological and environmental applications in near-real time.
-A time series is represented as a sequence of variable length packets and is identified by a network, station, location and channel code according to `FDSN Source Identifiers <http://docs.fdsn.org/projects/source-identifiers/en/v1.0/definition.html>`_.
+A time series is represented as a sequence of variable length packets and is identified by a network, station, location, and channel code according to `FDSN Source Identifiers <http://docs.fdsn.org/projects/source-identifiers/en/v1.0/definition.html>`_.

 SeedLink communication takes place over TCP/IP connections.
 The default port is TCP 18000 in case of unencrypted connection and 18500 when using TLS.
 Several time series can be multiplexed in a single connection.